ElkanaRahadian/ElkanaRahadian/README.md

 My goal is to use my expertise to create a useful product that can help people, particularly those in my community.

 The way mobile apps and technology affect our daily lives inspires me.
-Being involved in iOS development projects is a reflection of my continued passion for technology and iOS development.
+Being involved in Mobile development projects is a reflection of my continued passion for technology and Mobile development.

 <h3 align="left">Languages & Tools:</h3>
 <p align="left">